-An important thing to know if you are considering whether to hire a workers’ compensation lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
-In other words, their fee is contingent upon the success of your case.
+So, how much does a workers' comp lawyer cost?
+An important thing to know if you are considering whether to hire a workers' compensation lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
+In other words, attorney fees for workers' compensation cases are typically contingent upon the success of your case.

 Additionally, many workers’ compensation lawyers offer free consultations.
 These can be a helpful way for you to evaluate whether you should hire a workers' comp attorney, and whether the lawyer you speak with is a good fit for you.

 State laws often set a maximum on the percentage of the workers’ compensation lawyer’s contingency fee.

 So what percentage do workers' comp lawyers get?
 In most states, a workers’ comp lawyer can typically charge about 10-20% of your award.

 Some states have higher maximum limits, though, or no limit at all.
 In North Carolina, for instance, workers’ compensation lawyers often charge contingency fees of 25%.

 The contingency fee must generally be approved by a judge.
 The judge will evaluate whether the fee is reasonable in light of a variety of factors, including: